topikachu/ev3dev/Using-I2C-Sensors.md

 ### The ```nxt-i2c-sensor``` Module

 All of the I2C/M drivers are part of the ```nxt-i2c-sensor``` module.
-It allows control over some of its behaviors via module parameters.
+This module allows control over some of its behaviors via module parameters.

 | Parameter        | Default | Description
 |------------------|---------|------------